zachleat/zachleat.com/_posts/2024-08-05-serverless-cost.md

 	* This is where you set up how unique you want your cache to be.
 I went as aggressive as possible here.
 I configured the cache to be unique to the URL path, discarding uniqueness of headers, query strings, and cookies.
 I set a default TTL of one month and a maximum TTL of one year.
 1. I then used [a Vercel Rewrite](https://vercel.com/docs/edge-network/rewrites) to point to the CloudFront instance.

 After watching this in production for 4 short days, I think AWS is likely its new permanent home.
+Even though Lambda *only* gives you 111.11 GB-Hrs of usage on the free tier my current projected usage is only 90% of that!
+Mind-boggling that the same service would use ~1276 GB-Hrs per month on Vercel and ~101 GB-Hrs on AWS.

 ## Lessons Learned